-The biannual MyLanguage conference has at its core the desire to develop and implement innovative technology solutions that helps foster and enrich culture.
+The MyLanguage conferences have at their core the desire to develop and implement innovative technology solutions that helps foster and enrich culture.
 The MyLanguage partnership is committed to developing opportunities for the Australian library and information community to discuss, share and learn from each other better ways of serving the information needs of multicultural communities.

 The first national MyLanguage conference was held in Sydney in August of 2010, and hosted by the State Library of New South Wales.
 This provided the opportunity for MyLanguage to bring together over With over 180 delegates participating with shared interests.
 The conference highlighted and explored how digital technologies could be used to assist culturally and linguistically diverse (CALD) communities to achieve greater social inclusion, and to maintain their linguistic and cultural identity, and showcased a range of innovative programs and services from across Australia and overseas.